bibby/radula/README.md

 No attempt is made to create local paths that do not exist prior to download; in the table above `dir` is an existing directory.

-If a file with the target name already exists, `radula` will ask if you wish to overwrite it.
+If a file with the target name already exists, `radula` will ask if you wish to overwrite it unless the `-f`, `--force` flag is enabled.

 ### verify uploads